 Remedies usually come in little sugar balls, but what’s in those white balls?

 Homeopathic medicine is made from extremely small quantities of nanoparticles of substances extracted from plants, animals or minerals.
 The remedies are so diluted that, based on chemistry, it is difficult to find any molecules of the original substance in the remedy.
-This led sceptics to question that there is nothing in Homeopathic remedy except water, implying that Homeopathy cannot work.
+This led sceptics to question that there is nothing in homeopathic remedies except water, implying that homeopathy does not work.

 In an interview published in Science magazine of December 24, 2010, Nobel Prize-winning virologist Dr Luc Montagnier gave support to Homeopathic medicine1: “I can’t say that homeopathy is right in everything.
 What I can say now is that the high dilutions (used in homeopathy) are right.
 High dilutions of something are not nothing.
 They are water structures which mimic the original molecules.”

-He was referring to his experimental research that confirms that uses doses of substances that undergo sequential dilution with vigorous shaking in-between each dilution.
-Although many sceptics assume that none of the original molecules remain in solution, Dr Montagnier’s research (and other of many of his colleagues) has verified that electromagnetic signals of the original medicine remain in the water and has dramatic biological effects.
+He was referring to his experimental research that confirmed the usefulness of sequential dilution with vigorous shaking in-between each dilution.
+Although many sceptics assume that none of the original molecules remain in solution, Dr Montagnier’s research, and other studies of many of his colleagues, have verified that electromagnetic signals of the original medicine remain in the water and has significant biological effects.

 “Regarding your comments on claims made for homeopathy: criticisms centered around the vanishingly small number of solute molecules present in a solution after it has been repeatedly diluted are beside the point, since advocates of homeopathic remedies attribute their effects not to molecules present in the water, but to modifications of the water’s structure.”